Australian cricket team in South Africa in 1993–94

 The Australia national cricket team toured South Africa from February to April 1994 and played a three-match Test series against the South Africa national cricket team.
 The tour was Australia's first to South Africa since the end of the apartheid regime which had led to a sporting boycott of the country.
-Australia's most recent tour to South Africa had taken place in 1969–70 and a planned tour of the country in 1971–72 had been cancelled after the International Cricket Conference had imposed a moratorium on tours in 1970 and following the player withdrawals and protests which accompanied the tour of Australia by the South African rugby union side during 1971.
+Australia's most recent tour to South Africa had taken place in 1969–70 and a planned tour of the country in 1971–72 had been cancelled after the International Cricket Conference had imposed a moratorium on tours in 1970 and following the player withdrawals and protests which accompanied the tour of Australia by the South African rugby union team during 1971.
 The Australian Cricket Board postponed their proposed tour of Sri Lanka in order to schedule the series, paying A$50,000 compensation to the Board of Control for Cricket in Sri Lanka.

 The tour, which was described as "momentous in many senses" and "a big success on and off the field", immediately followed a tour of Australia by South Africa, an unusual occurrence which Wisden called into question.
 A total of 170,000 spectators watched the Test matches whilst 157,000 people attended the ODIs.

 The teams were considered evenly matched with "two top quality pace attacks, high standards of fielding, and a level of on-field hostility" between them.
 After three warm-up matches, the tour began with four One Day Internationals (ODI) played between 19 and 24 February before the first Test began on 4 March.
 The Test matches were played throughout March before another four ODIs were played between 2 and 8 April.
 Both series were halved; the Test series was drawn 1–1, mirroring the result in the preceding tour of Australia, and the eight-match ODI series was drawn 4–4.

 The first Test match of the series saw two incidents where Australian players were fined 10% of their match fee for verbal abuse of opponents and was the first in which a TV umpire was used to rule on all line decisions, although communication difficulties and a lack of cameras created problems with the implementation of this innovation.